How do I use my telescope eyepieces?

 - Insert your lowest-power eyepiece into the telescope and tighten in place.

-- Look through the eyepiece.
-Place your eye just behind it to take advantage of its eye relief (the spacing between the lens and your eye).
+Look through the eyepiece.
+Place your eye just behind it to take advantage of its eye relief.

 - If you place your eye farther away, you'll lose field of view and may even move your eye out of the beam of light from the eyepiece.